SIMION® Industry standard charged particle optics simulation software.

 “Failed saving PA file: Access is denied” error on refining or flying in Windows Vista/7

-Windows Vista or 7 file permissions by default do not allow standard (non-administrator) users to save or modify files in the c:\Program Files (or c:\Program Files (x86)) folder.
-If you attempt to refine or fly examples contained in these folders (e.g. under c:\Program Files\SIMION-8.1\examples), you may receive an error such as Failed saving PA file: Access is denied.
-It is recommended to copy the example folders to some personal location where you have full permissions (e.g. your My Documents folder) prior to running them in SIMION.
+Windows Vista/7/8 file permissions by default do not allow standard (non-administrator) users to save or modify files in the c:\Program Files (or c:\Program Files (x86)) folder.
+If you attempt to refine or fly examples contained in these folders (e.g. under c:\Program Files\SIMION-8.1\examples), you may receive an error such as Failed saving PA file: Access is denied or The operating system is not allowing you to write the file.
+It is recommended to copy the example folders to some personal location where you have full permissions (e.g. your desktop or My Documents folder) prior to running them in SIMION.
 This approach is recommended over simply granting yourself permissions to the c:\Program Files\SIMION-8.1\examples folder because it preserves a copy of the original versions in case you ever want to go back to them, and it is also more secure on a multi-user system.

 Errors - SIMION 7.0